-Davis aims to boost fitness with NI start
+Davis to boost fitness with NI start

 |Venue: Windsor Park, Belfast Date: Tuesday, 29 March Kick-off: 19:45 BST

-Northern Ireland captain Steven Davis is looking to take another step towards full fitness when Ian Baraclough's side face Hungary in a friendly at Windsor Park on Tuesday night.
+Northern Ireland captain Steven Davis will look to take another step towards full fitness in Tuesday night's friendly with Hungary at Windsor Park.

-Davis came off the bench to score in Friday's 3-1 win over Luxembourg.
+Rangers midfielder Davis, 37, came off the bench to score in Friday's 3-1 win over Luxembourg.

 He played just under half an hour in only his second appearance for club or country since 12 January due to injury.